-Writer says Trump rape trial fuels new attacks against her
+Trump lawyer cross examines rape accuser at rape trial

-The testimony in Manhattan federal court came a day after columnist E. Jean Carroll bluntly told the jury she came to court “because Donald Trump raped me, and when I wrote about it, he said it didn’t happen.”

-Carroll, 79, said social media users lobbed new attacks against her as people labeled her a “liar, slut, ugly, old.”

-A day earlier, she told how a chance encounter with Trump at a Bergdorf Goodman store in late 1995 or early 1996 turned from flirtatious frivolity in the desolate lingerie section into a violent sexual attack inside a dressing room.
+A day earlier, she began her testimony, telling how a chance encounter with Trump at a Bergdorf Goodman store in spring 1996 turned from flirtatious frivolity in the desolate lingerie section into a violent sexual attack in a dressing room.
 Carroll said Trump slammed her against a wall, yanked down her tights and raped her before she kneed him and fled.

+Trump, 76, is not expected to appear at the trial.
+He has repeatedly claimed the encounter never happened, that he doesn’t know Carroll and that she’s not his “type.”

+Carroll, 79, said Wednesday that she sued Trump “because Donald Trump raped me, and when I wrote about it, he said it didn’t happen.”

 Her lawsuit seeks unspecified damages and a retraction of Trump’s allegedly defamatory comments.
 She never pursued criminal charges.

+Thursday’s court session began late after lawyers huddled with the judge in chambers, discussing legal issues that were not immediately revealed.

-Trump, 76, is not expected to appear at the trial.
-He has repeatedly claimed the encounter never happened, that he doesn’t know Carroll and that she’s not his “type.”
-He launched a counterattack Wednesday against the trial on social media, telling followers on his Truth Social platform that the case was “a made up SCAM” and that her lawyer is a political operative.
+On Wednesday, Trump launched a counterattack against the trial on social media, telling followers on his Truth Social platform that the case was “a made up SCAM” and that her lawyer is a political operative.

 The outburst drew a rebuke and a warning from Judge Lewis A. Kaplan, who called it “entirely inappropriate.”